 Task sdcal performs data selection, calibration, and/or spectral baseline fitting for single-dish spectra.
-By setting calmode='none' one can run sdcal on already calibrated data, for further selection or baseline fitting.
-Likewise, one can set blmode='none' to bypass baseline fitting.
+This task internally calls the tasks, sdaverage, sdsmooth, and sdbaseline and it can be used to run all the three steps in one task execution.
+By setting calmode='none' one can run sdcal on already calibrated data, for further selection, averaging and atmospheric optical depth correction.
+See the sdaverage description for information on fluxunit conversion and the telescopeparm parameter.